 Establish a neighborhood that has multi-modal access to nodes connected by major corridors in a gridded street network.
-(R300 Goal 1) High-Quality Places: Shockoe is a well-designed neighborhood connected by a network of public facilities and open spaces providing services to residents, businesses, and visitors.
+(R300 Goal 1)

 Objective 2.1: Rezone Shockoe to match the future land use map and recommended heights for new buildings.
-Implement zoning changes that encourage growth and economic viability, the replacement of surface lots with active uses and structured parking, promote Shockoe as an Eco-district with green practices and policies, and encourage appropriate infill design.
+As part of the re-zoning, implement form-based zoning design standards in lieu of separate overlay districts that encourage growth in strategic areas and support economic viability, while protecting the historic scale and character of the area.
+Encourage the replacement of surface lots with active uses and structured parking.
+Promote Shockoe as an Eco-district with green practices and policies, and encourage appropriate infill design.